mstejner/j0j0r/README.md

   - An isotropic Maxwellian distribution.

-  - A bi-Maxwellian distribution, with drift along the magnetic field (z-direction).
+  - A bi-Maxwellian distribution with drift along the magnetic field.

   - A [generalized Lorentzian /
     Kappa](https://www.spenvis.oma.be/help/background/distributions/distributions.html)